ultravideo/uvgVPCCenc/README.md

 ---

+To have a fix sending rate, the input frame rate (in fps) of the encoder can be set via the application parameter ```--input-fps-limiter```.

 ### Application parameters
 ```
     -i, --input <file>                Input filename (using %0Xd)
     -o, --output <file>               Output filename
     -n, --frames <number>             Number of frames to encode
     -s, --start-frame <number>        Frame number to start the encoding
     -g, --geo-precision <number>      Geometry precision for encoding
     -t, --threads <number>            Maximum number of threads to be used (0 auto detection)
     -l, --loop-input <number>         Number of input loop (0 for inifinite loop)
         --uvgvpcc <params>            Encoder configuration parameters (see next section)
         --help                        Show this help message
         --version                     Show version information
+        --input-fps-limiter <number>  Limit the frame rate (in frames per second) at which input frames are read
         --dst-address <IP>            Destination IP address for an rtp stream (when compiled with V3C RTP support)
         --dst-port <number-list>      Destination port or ports (comma separated) for an rtp stream.
 Should specify either 1 or 5 numbers (4 if --sdp-outdir is set) (when compiled with V3C RTP support)
         --sdp-outdir <dir>            Destination directory where out-of-band info is written in the SDP-format.
 Disables VPS sending over RTP (when compiled with V3C RTP support)
 ```
 ---